Business

 As such, France decided to move forward with its own national regulation.
 The Spanish government followed shortly after.
 Germany backed down after concerns of retaliations against its automobile industry.

-In 2019, French authorities estimated it could yield to €500 million of revenue a year.
+In 2019, French authorities estimated it could yield 500 million euros in revenue per year.

 Trade battle with the U.S.